Vule Airways: Operations

-The company's corporate headquarters are at 515 Mbogo Road, Kibuli Hill, Kampala, Uganda.
-The airline maintains a sales office in the central business district of Kampala, at 13-15 Kimathi Avenue, and another office in southwest London, in the United Kingdom.
+The company's corporate headquarters were at 515 Mbogo Road, Kibuli Hill, Kampala, Uganda.
+The airline maintained a sales office in the central business district of Kampala, at 13-15 Kimathi Avenue, and another office in southwest London, in the United Kingdom.

 As of August 2017, the company was waiting for the award of an air operator's certificate by the Uganda Civil Aviation Authority (UCAA).
 The company planned to hire 60 employees initially and lease six aircraft to provide domestic, regional and international passenger and cargo services.

 In August 2017, Ch-aviation reported that Vule Airways had secured an air services licence (ASL) from the Ugandan Civil Aviation Authority.

 Ownership

-The company's shares are owned by Ugandans (55 percent) and non-Ugandans (45 percent).
+The company's shares were owned by Ugandans (55 percent) and non-Ugandans (45 percent).